 ENG 479 - Major Authors: Shared Traditions - 3 (FM)

-Reading and analysis of the works of two to four

-major authors who share an historical period; authors and topic vary.
+Reading and analysis of the works of two to four major authors who share an historical period; authors and topic vary.
 May be repeated up to a maximum of 6 hours as long as authors and topic are not repeated.

 Attributes: BHUM, LIT

 Prerequisites: ENG 102 Minimum Grade of C OR

-ENG 102N Minimum Grade of C
+ENG 102N Minimum Grade of C.

-Restrictions: Must be enrolled in one of the following Levels: Graduate; Undergraduate

-ENG 480 - Major Authors: Crossing Boundaries - 3

-Reading and analysis of the works of two to four major authors from different historical periods; authors and topic vary.
+Restrictions: Must be enrolled in one of the following Levels: Graduate; Undergraduate ENG 480 - Major Authors: Crossing Boundaries - 3 Reading and analysis of the works of two to four major authors from different historical periods; authors and topic vary.
 May be repeated to a maximum of 6 hours as long as no topic is repeated.
 Junior standing or consent of instructor.

-Attributes: BHUM, EUSC, LIT

-Prerequisites: ENG 102 Minimum Grade of C OR

-ENG 102N Minimum Grade of C
+Attributes: BHUM, EUSC, LIT Prerequisites: ENG 102 Minimum Grade of C OR ENG 102N Minimum Grade of C.

 Restrictions: Must be enrolled in one of the following Levels: Graduate; Undergraduate

 ENG 482 - Technology & Literature - 3

-Analysis of digital theory, electronic environments, hypertextual editing, and born-digital literatures.
+Analysis of digital theory, electronic environments,

+hypertextual editing, and born-digital literatures.

 Attributes: BICS, LIT

 Prerequisites: ENG 102 Minimum Grade of C OR

-ENG 102N Minimum Grade of C
+ENG 102N Minimum Grade of C.

-ENG 485 - Writing for Teachers of English - 3 (FS)

-Composition processes for teachers of English in secondary education; the practice and pedagogy of academic writing.

-Prerequisites: ENG 102 Minimum Grade of C OR

-ENG 102N Minimum Grade of C
+ENG 485 - Writing for Teachers of English - 3 (FS) Composition processes for teachers of English in secondary education; the practice and pedagogy of academic writing.
+Prerequisites: ENG 102 Minimum Grade of C OR ENG 102N Minimum Grade of C.

-Restrictions: Must be enrolled in one of the following Fields of Study (Major, Minor, or

-Concentration): Master of Arts in Teaching, English, Teaching Eng as 2nd Language, Teach of Writing, Tch Eng 2nd Lang, Secondary English Lang Arts

-ENG 486 - Teaching Creative Writing - 3

-Seminar on the teaching of creative writing, with an emphasis on poetry and/or fiction.

-ENG 488 - Rhetoric, Politics, & the Law - 3

-Rhetorical figures, political texts and speeches, law and policies, from classical origins to today.
+Restrictions: Must be enrolled in one of the following Fields of Study (Major, Minor, or Concentration): Master of Arts in Teaching, English, Teaching Eng as 2nd Language, Teach of Writing, Tch Eng 2nd Lang, Secondary English Lang Arts ENG 486 - Teaching Creative Writing - 3 Seminar on the teaching of creative writing, with an emphasis on poetry and/or fiction.
+ENG 488 - Rhetoric, Politics, & the Law - 3 (F) Rhetorical figures, political texts and speeches, law and policies, from classical origins to today.
 Analysis of persuasion, reason, style, fallacy, rhetorical situation and context.

-Attributes: BHUM, EGC

-Prerequisites: ENG 102 with a C or better or

-graduate standing (GM).
+Attributes: BHUM, EGC Prerequisites: ENG 102 with a C or better or graduate standing (GM).

-ENG 489 - Style and Intentionality - 3

-A writing course on the study of style.
-The aim: to study stylistic conventions and innovations.
-The course is both theoretical and practical.

-Attributes: HUM

 ENG 490 - Advanced Composition - 3 (FS)

 Writing sophisticated expository prose.
 Review of grammatical matters as needed.
 Emphasis on clarity, organization, effectiveness, and flexibility.
 May be repeated once for a max of 6 hours with permission.

 Attributes: BHUM

 Prerequisites: ENG 102 Minimum Grade of C OR

-ENG 102N Minimum Grade of C
+ENG 102N Minimum Grade of C.

-ENG 491 - Technical and Business Writing - 3 (FMS)

-Technical communication, professional correspondence, reports, proposals, descriptions, and evaluations.
+ENG 491 - Technical and Business Writing - 3 (FMS) Technical communication, professional correspondence, reports, proposals, descriptions, and evaluations.
 Word processing and graphics software.
 For students in English, business, engineering, nursing, the sciences, and the social sciences.

-Attributes: BICS

-Prerequisites: ENG 102 or ENG 102N with a C or

-better or graduate standing (GM).
+Attributes: BICS Prerequisites: ENG 102 or ENG 102N with a C or better or graduate standing (GM)..